Government Employee Fair Treatment Act of 2019

-The Government Employee Fair Treatment Act of 2019 (G.E.F.T.A.) is a United States federal law which requires retroactive pay and leave accrual for federal employees affected by the furlough as a result of the 2018–19 federal government shutdown and any future lapses in appropriations.
+The Government Employee Fair Treatment Act of 2019 (GEFTA) is a United States federal law which requires retroactive pay and leave accrual for federal employees affected by the furlough as a result of the 2018–19 federal government shutdown and any future lapses in appropriations.
 The Act is an amendment to the Anti-Deficiency Act, which governs federal procedures during a lapse in annual appropriations.

 Background

 When a United States federal government shutdown occurs, affected federal employees are considered either "excepted" or "non-excepted".
-In addition, other federal employees not affected by the shutdown are considered exempt for various reasons (such as not being funded by annual appropriations) and receive regular pay and benefits.
 Excepted federal employees must continue to work, generally because their work is considered essential to preservation of life or property.
 These employees work without receiving pay, and were not permitted to use paid leave, until their agencies are funded, but were already guaranteed their back pay.
+In addition, other federal employees not affected by the shutdown are considered exempt for various reasons (such as not being funded by annual appropriations) and receive regular pay and benefits.

 Prior to 2019, non-excepted employees were furloughed without guarantee of pay unless Congressional action provided compensation for lost wages and accrued leave.

-In past shutdowns, retroactive pay and leave has always been provided for furloughed employees through legislation, even though it was not guaranteed.
+In past shutdowns, retroactive pay and leave has always been provided for furloughed employees through legislation passed after that shutdown, even though it was not guaranteed.
 Typically, the legislative package ending the shutdown included this language; for example, in the January 2018 shutdown, retroactive pay and leave was part of the continuing resolution which funded the government again.